AbdouAkaen/PFE/End-to-end Learning/readme.md

 ### Author : Akeniouene Abderrahmane
 ---

-This project is an imlementation of the NVIDIA end-to-end learning for self driving cars.
+This project is an implementation of the NVIDIA end-to-end learning for self driving cars.
 This implementation is made with `Pytorch` instead of `Tensorflow` because of the ease of using `cuda`.

 End to end learning is an algorithm by Nvidia for imitation learning.